Over the last 8 years we've helped 180,300 companies choose the right

 We developed this guide to complement our CRM reviews.
 The following sections will help potential purchasers find the best customer relationship management software package for their business:

 The primary purpose of CRM software, sometimes known as contact management software, is to consolidate customer information into one repository, so users can better organize and manage relationships.
 Additionally, these applications automate common processes and provide tools for monitoring performance and productivity.
 Systems vary, but the best CRM software will include at least the following four core functions:

 Which CRM systems are companies using?
 What are their benefits and challenges?
 Take our survey and view the survey results in real-time.
-Click here to take our survey, or respond below.
+Click here to take our survey.

 Let’s say you currently store customer contact information in Excel spreadsheets, appointments in a calendar, and files in Dropbox, Google Drive or another document management tool.
 When someone calls, you have to toggle between each of these tools to figure out whether they’re a prospect or existing customer.
 Worse, you don’t immediately know if they’ve spoken to anyone else in your company.
 Past interactions might be trapped in someone’s inbox, paper notes, or only in employees' memories.

 Depending on where this caller is in the customer lifecycle, not having this information in one place can lengthen their time to conversion, limit return sale possibilities, or slow issue resolution.

 If you had automation software in this scenario, you could simply pull up that account and see every meeting, phone or email conversation you or your team has ever had with that person, as well as past agreements and marketing materials sent.
 You might also see, for example, a contract attached to that opportunity that’s awaiting signature and a task for one of your sales reps to follow up.
 So you transfer the call.